State awards grants to support bilingual educator pipeline

 Ramirez is the daughter of Guatemalan immigrants.
 Her husband is a "Dreamer," a recipient of protections under the Deferred Action for Childhood Arrivals program, known as DACA.

-Doors open at 5:30 p.m. and the town hall begins at 6 p.m. at the Hanover Township Senior Center, 240 S. Route 59, Bartlett.
+Doors will open at 5:30 p.m., and the town hall will begin at 6 p.m. at the Hanover Township Senior Center, 240 S. Route 59, Bartlett.
 State Sens.
-Cristina Castro and Karina Villa, and state Reps.
+Cristina Castro and Karina Villa and state Reps.
 Anna Moeller and Maura Hirschauer also will be present.

 The event is free and open to the public, but registration is required at bit.ly/il3th041123.